Is Money Invested in Stocks Taxable?

 – **Stock bonuses:** Stock bonuses, which are shares of stock given to employees as compensation, are taxable as ordinary income.

-Read more How to invest in pet care stock
+Read more Where to invest in bakery stocks

 ### Tax Strategies for Stocks